Current status of sustainable transport and three possible transport systems

 Texas snow brings traffic to a halt（2）

 Second, The COVID-19 pandemic has disrupted many of the world’s public transportation systems.
 These transportation systems are today underutilized as people prefer safe, private transportation.
 This phenomenon is especially evident in China.
 When there’s an outbreak around my block, I’m more inclined to ride in a car to keep myself safe.
 In the UK, there are also such data.
 In the spring of 2020, the number of people using public transportation dropped by 36%【3】.
-Only now has it gradually recovered.
 Sustainable transport requires a safe environment.

 Finally, the principles of sustainable development only apply to some cities.
 It is undeniable that there are many cities in the world, and each city has its characteristics.
 The most glaring disparities range from vehicle-oriented urban planning in the United States and China to people-oriented models in Europe.
 So, I think the focus of sustainable transport is different at different city scales.